Ragum02/Ragum02/README.md

 - 👋 Hi, I’m @Ragum02 from france,
-- I'm trying to learn full stack web development from zero
+- I'm a full beginner and i start from zero !